Javad-Manashti/Working-with-LLaMA/README.md

 # Working with LLaMa Course Repository

-This repository contains the course materials for the "Working with LLaMa" course designed and created by Javad Manashti.
+A repository of course materials created and designed by Javad Manashti for the DataCamp course "Working with LLaMa".

 ## Course Outline